-Harris: And lo and behold, the check turned out to be fake.
-All of these scams have in common that you get a check and you're asked to deposit it.
+Harris: And lo and behold the check turned out to be fake.
+All of these scams have in common that you get a check and you’re asked to deposit it.
 Any ordinary person thinks, when that money shows up in your bank account the check has cleared.
 That is not the case.
-What happens is, the bank is responsible to get you your money within a certain amount of time, the money from your checks that you deposit.
-It meant, they're coming up against their deadlines, so they're making that money available to you.
+What happens is, the bank is responsible to get you your money within a certain amount of time.
+Money for your checks you deposit.
+It meant, they’re coming up against their deadlines so they’re making that money available to you.
 When they find out that check is counterfeit, they take the money back out of your account.

 Harris: Wait three weeks, wait four weeks.
 Wait a month.
 Sit on it.
 You have to make sure that you’re going to be OK at the end of this.

 Vigeland: I understand that also this is not just a cautionary tale for individuals, but corporations can get caught up in these kinds of scams.

 Harris: Yes, they can and there are hundreds of law firms across the country.